huggingface/transformers/docs/source/main_classes/trainer.rst

 DeepSpeed supports LRRangeTest, OneCycle, WarmupLR and WarmupDecayLR LR schedulers.
 The full documentation is `here
 <https://www.deepspeed.ai/docs/config-json/#scheduler-parameters>`__.

-If you don't configure the ``scheduler`` entry in the configuration file, the Trainer will use the value of ``--lr_scheduler_type`` to configure it.
-Currently the Trainer supports only 2 LR schedulers that are also supported by
+If you don't configure the ``scheduler`` entry in the configuration file, the :class:`~transformers.Trainer` will use the value of ``--lr_scheduler_type`` to configure it.
+Currently the :class:`~transformers.Trainer` supports only 2 LR schedulers that are also supported by DeepSpeed:
-DeepSpeed:

 * ``WarmupLR`` via ``--lr_scheduler_type constant_with_warmup``
 * ``WarmupDecayLR`` via ``--lr_scheduler_type linear``.
 This is also the default value for ``--lr_scheduler_type``,